 To be eligible for SFP, you must first go through a trial period to prove that you can meet Amazon’s standards.
 During this trial period, your products will not have the Prime badge but you will still be required to deliver these items within two days.

 At this time, Amazon is not accepting any more sellers into SFP; sellers interested in the SFP program have to join a waitlist.
-So, unless you are already SFP eligible, this is not going to be an option for you during the 2020 holiday season.
+So, unless you are already SFP eligible, this is not going to be an option for you just yet.

 But, even if you won’t have the Prime badge for the holiday season, it’s still worth putting yourself on the SFP waiting list.